 - Can make time commitment of 3-4 hours / month for 6 months

 - Advance your career goals, grow your leadership skills and learn from expertise peer and senior environmental leaders

 - Build meaningful relationships and community with other DDCSP alumni

-- Gain greater clarity on your career goals, identify your personal strengths and increase self-confidence, increase your personal resilience and sustainability and expand your network
+- Gain greater clarity on your career goals, identify personal strengths and increase self-confidence, increase personal resilience, sustainability, and expand your network

 - Receive feedback and support from peers and mentor to advance your goals and skills